JakubKedzierski/AlphaToOmega/README.md

 # AlphaToOmegaApp
-App allows children learn how to draw letters from polish alphabet - use tensorflow to letters recognition
+App allows children learn how to draw letters from polish alphabet - uses tensorflow to letters recognition